Monarch mural on Buford Highway a symbol for all immigrants, says artist

 The artist of the monarch mural, Yehimi Adriana Cambron, grew up on Buford Highway just down the street from Havana Sandwich Shop.
 Her mother once worked at the renowned restaurant known for its Cuban specialties.

 She attended Woodward Elementary, Sequoyah Middle School and Cross Keys High School.
+She was a Reporter Newspaper Standout Student years ago.

 When she was a sophomore at Cross Keys, she entered an art contest about the Holocaust.
 She placed third place, which meant a $50 prize and a trip to the state Capitol where her art along with other winners’ art was exhibited.

 She never got that $50 prize, however.
 Her parents had brought her to the U.S. when she was very young from Michoacán, Mexico, and Cambron did not have a Social Security number needed for organizers to present her the check for her third-place finish.